 In this episode, we talk with Denise Airola, the Director of the Office of Innovation for Education at the University of Arkansas.
 Denise and her

 In this episode, we’re chatting with Kristin Fontichiaro, a Clinical Assistant Professor of Information at the University of Michigan’s School of Information.
 Kristin and I

 In this episode, we have an engaging conversation with Dave Lefkowith, perhaps better own as Lefty, of the Louisiana Department of Education.
 As the Assistant

-In this episode, we chat with Aubrey Francisco, Director of Research at Digital Promise.
-Digital Promise is involved in a number of different initiatives at the state and national level concerning competency-based
+In this episode, we chat with Rose Colby, who is involved in a number of different initiatives at the state and national level concerning competency-based

 We’re sorry to inform you that we have reached capacity for several of our Semester 1 and Trimester 1 courses.
 You’ll notice when attempting to enroll students in our Student Learning Portal that some courses are unavailable.
 While we are no longer accepting new enrollments for these courses at this time, many courses continue to remain open for enrollment.